Thanks for visiting 🙂

 The mechanical knitting machine or the stocking frame invented in 1589 and improved over the course of time.

 The English city of Nottingham was a big producer of machine knitted lace.
 The city’s profits grew with the invention of portable circular knitting machines.

 By the middle of the 19th century, the majority of the knitting industry still hadn’t made the transition to factory machines.

-Later, with the improvement of steam powered knitting machines, machine knitting moved to factories to accommodate the larger machines.
+Later, with the improvement of steam-powered knitting machines, machine knitting moved to factories to accommodate the larger devices.

 As all this was happening, hand knitting was declining as part of the industry, but it was getting quite popular as a hobby.